 Salmon (Coho, Chum & Pink)

-Includes: lunch, beverages, flies, leader and tippet.
+Includes: snacks, beverages, flies, leader and tippet.

-Fly fishing for Pacific Salmon has increased in popularity over the past 10 years, in part due to declining runs of steelhead available in our rivers.
+Fly fishing for Pacific Salmon has increased in popularity over the past 10 years, in part due to uncertain runs of steelhead available in our rivers.
 All of the rivers in the state have one or other of the 5 species of Pacific Salmon, but ultimately the best fishing to be had for salmon in this state takes place in the saltwater before the fish run their freshwater river of origin.

 Coho salmon (or silvers) are the most sought after salmon by fly rod anglers.
 These fish exist in two forms in Puget Sound.
 There is a population of resident fish that range anywhere from 10" to 5 pounds depending on the location and time of year.
 The largest resident silvers can be caught in good numbers off of our local beaches from mid July into September.
 Larger wild fish return a bit later in the early fall and average 6 to 12 pounds.
 These are great fly rod fish and they take baitfish flies well right off the beach when the tides are right.

 Pink salmon (or humpies) run every other odd year and generally provide outstanding fishing in both the salt and the rivers.
 August and early September are the best times to target these fish and early mornings at key locations will often find hundreds of fishing surrounding a few lucky anglers.
 River fishing for pinks can be excellent early in the run, but it doesn't last long as the fish turn nasty the closer they get to spawning.